JamesSkemp/words/content/post/an interesting monologue overheard - july 8, 2007.md

 +++
 title = "An interesting monologue overheard - July 8, 2007"
-summary = "Is there some amount of bias in the way blacks and illegal immigrants are being treated?" draft = false comments = true date = "2007-07-10T07:59:00-05:00"
+description = "Is there some amount of bias in the way blacks and illegal immigrants are being treated?" draft = false comments = true date = "2007-07-10T07:59:00-05:00"